jonkpirateboy/Snap/README.md

 `pi ALL=(ALL) NOPASSWD: /sbin/reboot`

-After that you can browse to http://YOUR-HOST:5000 and make the settings.
+After that you can browse to http://YOUR-HOST:5000 and check how expensive the electricyty is at the moment and also the rest of the day, the you can also make the settings for the json file in a simple form.

 ## Learn and experiment

 If you want to change your script [Tibber has an excellent playground here](https://developer.tibber.com/explorer).

 And here you can read more about [GraphQL Concepts](https://developer.tibber.com/docs/guides/graphql-concepts).

+The price chard is built with [Chart.js](https://www.chartjs.org/).

 That's basically all I used for reference making this project.
 Good luck!